maximeg/email_inquire/README.md

 ## Why?

-Before an user is an user, it's a visitor.
-And he must register to be so.
-What if he makes a typo while entering its email address during the registration ?
+Before a user is a user, they are a visitor.
+And they must register to be so.
+What if they makes a typo while entering their email address during the registration ?
-If he didn't notice, you just lost him.
-He won't be able to sign in next time.
+If they didn't notice, you just lost them.
+They won't be able to sign in next time.

 Your users :

-- may not be as tech saavy as you;
+- may not be as tech savvy as you;
 - may not remember exactly their email address;
 - may make a typo while typing their email address (very very common on a mobile keyboard).